zauberzeug/nicegui/README.md

 ## Why?

 We like [Streamlit](https://streamlit.io/) but find it does [too much magic when it comes to state handling](https://github.com/zauberzeug/nicegui/issues/1#issuecomment-847413651).
-In search for an alernative nice library to write simple graphical user interfaces in Python we discovered [justpy](https://justpy.io/).
+In search for an alternative nice library to write simple graphical user interfaces in Python we discovered [justpy](https://justpy.io/).
 While too "low-level HTML" for our daily usage it provides a great basis for "NiceGUI".

 ## API

 The API reference is hosted at [https://nicegui.io](https://nicegui.io) and is [implemented with NiceGUI itself](https://github.com/zauberzeug/nicegui/blob/main/main.py).
-You should also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for an extensive demonstration of what you can do with NiceGUI.
+You may also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for more demonstrations of what you can do with NiceGUI.